slack-ruby/slack-ruby-bot-server-stripe/README.md

 #### POST /subscriptions

-Creates a subscription for a team using a payment method tokenized by Stripe.
+Creates or updates a subscription for a team, using a payment method tokenized by Stripe.
 See [subscription_endpoint.rb](lib/slack-ruby-bot-server-stripe/api/endpoints/subscription_endpoint.rb) for details.

+### HTML Views

+#### /subscribe

+This extension adds a [subscription page](slack-ruby-bot-server-stripe/public/subscribe.html.erb) that handles initial subscriptions and credit card updates.
+Clone the page into your own project's `public/subscribe.html.erb` to customize.

 ### Copyright & License